University Honors Program

 Mission and Vision

 The University Honors Program is the umbrella Honors Program for the entire University, providing Santa Clara's most academically accomplished students with intellectual opportunities based in small, seminar-style classes, especially in courses fulfilling Undergraduate Core Curriculum requirements.
 The UHP course of study combines broadly based, liberal learning with depth of specialization in a major field.
 UHP courses are designed to fit within the curricula of the humanities, natural and social sciences, business, and engineering.
 Possible majors include every undergraduate field in the University.
 With an average of 17 students each, seminars emphasize analytical rigor, effective expression, and interaction among professors and students.
 In the classroom and elsewhere on campus, UHP students enjoy a level of collaboration exceptional even at Santa Clara.

 The University Honors Program features priority registration, housing in four of the nine RLCs, special lectures every quarter, a comprehensive yearlong senior thesis or project, and special fellowships and scholarships available only to Honors students.

 How and When to Apply

-The Honors Program admits 68 first-year students each fall into what is called Level I. Entry at Level I is either by invitation to admitted first-year students who are Presidential Scholars, Provost Scholars, or Johnson Scholar semifinalists, or by application.
+The Honors Program admits 68 first-year students each fall into what is called Level I. Students apply at the time of their general SCU application.
 Level I includes a curriculum of nine Honors-level courses plus a senior thesis.
-Students must submit applications for Level I by May 1 the year before entrance into the University.
-Level I application forms are available on the UHP website.
+See the UHP website for more detail.